 - What is a Stressor?
 Can it impact Mental Health?

 Eustress vs. DistressWe mentioned it earlier and it bears repeating: stress is not always a bad thing.
 Stress is simply the body's response to changes that create taxing demands.
 The previously mentioned Dr. Lazarus (building on Dr. Selye's work) suggested that there is a difference between eustress, which is a term for positive stress, and distress, which refers to negative stress.

-In daily life, we often use the term "stress" to describe negative situations.
+In daily life, we often use the term "stress" to describe negative experiences or situations.
 This leads many people to believe that all stress is bad for you, which is not true.

-Eustress, or positive stress, has the following characteristics:
+Eustress, or positive stress response, has the following characteristics: